 12. Haji Ali Dargah Mosque

 There is an interesting legend behind the place of construction of this mosque so we were curious to see it.
-The mosque has a great significance among Muslim population in Mumbai being one of the most popular Islamic Pilgrimage sites in India.
+The mosque has a great significance among Muslim population in Mumbai.
+It is one of the most popular Islamic Pilgrimage sites in India.

 I wouldn’t say that it is

-THE MOST BEAUTIFUL of its kind, not even close to it, and the path to reach it is not quite cool neither – between tons of GARBAGE on a dead part of the sea, MOSQUITOES, mud, beggars and loads of people heading to the mosque, you can easily find yourself in a
+THE MOST BEAUTIFUL of its kind.
+Not even close to it.
+The path to reach it is not quite cool neither.
+Between tons of GARBAGE on a dead part of the sea, MOSQUITOES, mud, beggars and loads of people heading to the mosque.
+You can easily find yourself in a

 I leave up to you the decision on this one – definitely not our favorite place in Mumbai but interesting for the experience itself and hence we put it on our list.

-Even though we were overwhelmed by the crowds of people, garbage and awful smell caused by the loads of garbage floating in the mud around the mosque, followed by constant mosquito bites, loud voices and general sense of collapse – now we have a lot to tell about (and some tragi-comic situations to remember) so we are glad we went there.
+Even though we were overwhelmed by the crowds of people, garbage and awful smell.
+All of them caused by the loads of garbage floating in the mud around the mosque, followed by constant mosquito bites, loud voices and general sense of collapse.
+Now we have a lot to tell about (and some tragi-comic situations to remember).
+For that reason we are glad we went there.

 Therefore, we would recommend and not recommend it at the same time.
 If you are adventurous go for it.
 In case the above described is not making you curious, skip this one.